browserengineering/book/book/animations.md

         transitions = diff_styles(old_style, node.style)
 ```

-This `diff_style` function is going to look for all properties that
+This `diff_style` function is going to look for all properties that are
-are mentioned in the `transition` property and are different between
+mentioned in the `transition` property and are different between the old and
-the old and the new style.
-So first, we're going to have to parse the
+the new style.
+So first, we're going to have to parse the `transition`
-`transition` value:
+value:^[Note that this returns a dictionary mapping property names to transition
+durations, measured in frames.]

 ``` {.python}
 def parse_transition(value):